abhijithajayan121-sketch/useless_project_temp/README.md

 [Is'nt all other calculators a bit too efficient in what they do?]

 ### The Solution (that nobody asked for)
 [Hoho say less an arrogant one specially designed to use up resources and u'r time just to give u the wrong answers ?
-Keep it fun!]
+Keepin it less efficient!]

 ## Technical Details
 ### Technologies/Components Used